fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

   }, [])
 ```

-So just like with *useState*, we gave a type parameter to *axios.get* to instruct it how the typing should be done.
+So just like with *useState*, we gave a type parameter to *axios.get* to instruct it on how the typing should be done.
 Just like *useState* also *axios.get* is a [generic function](https://www.typescriptlang.org/docs/handbook/2/generics.html#working-with-generic-type-variables).
-Unlike some generic functions, the type parameter of *axios.get* has a default value *any* so, if the function is used without defining the type parameter, the type of the response data will be any.
+Unlike some generic functions, the type parameter of *axios.get* has a default value of *any* so, if the function is used without defining the type parameter, the type of the response data will be any.

 The code works, compiler and Eslint are happy and remain quiet.
 However, giving a type parameter to *axios.get* is a potentially dangerous thing to do.
 The response body can contain data in an arbitrary form, and when giving a type parameter we are essentially just telling to TypeScript compiler to trust us that the data has type *Note[]*.